Otto von Lossow: Military career

-Lossow was born in Hof in the Kingdom of Bavaria.
-He entered the Bavarian Army in 1888.
+Otto von Lossow was born in Hof in the Kingdom of Bavaria.
+After visiting the Bavarian Cadet Corps, von Lossow entered the Bavarian Army on 21 July 1886.
 He served in a variety of assignments, and was trained as a general staff officer.
-He served with the German contingent of the relief expedition during the Boxer Rebellion.
+He served as adjutant of the 2.
+Ostasiatische Infanteriebrigade with the German contingent of the relief expedition during the Boxer Rebellion.

 Immediately prior to World War I, Lossow was a lieutenant colonel and a general staff officer without a specific assignment.
 On mobilization in August 1914, he was assigned to be the chief of the general staff of the II.
 Bavarian Reserve Corps.
 Lossow served with the corps until July 1915, when he became the German military attaché in Istanbul (then still called Constantinople in German records) in the Ottoman Empire, where he assisted the Ottoman Army and the many German military advisors in planning the ongoing response to Allied landings at Gallipoli.
-He also provided valuable testimony concerning the Armenian genocide in its later stages, in which he wrote that "On the basis of all the reports and news coming to me here in Tiflis there hardly can be any doubt that the Turks systematically are aiming at the extermination of the few hundred thousand Armenians whom they left alive until now."
+He also provided valuable testimony concerning the Armenian genocide in its later stages, in which he wrote that "On the basis of all the reports and news coming to me here in Tiflis [now Tbilisi, Georgia] there hardly can be any doubt that the Turks systematically are aiming at the extermination of the few hundred thousand Armenians whom they left alive until now."
 He remained in the Ottoman Empire for the rest of the war, becoming in April 1916 the "German Military Plenipotentiary at the Imperial Embassy in Constantinople."
-Despite the title, he was junior to many of the German officers in the Ottoman Empire serving as military advisors and as commanders of Ottoman military divisions.
+Despite the title, he was junior to many of the German officers in the Ottoman Empire, who served as military advisors and as commanders of Ottoman military divisions.

 In 1918, he was involved in the conflict between the short-lived Transcaucasian Democratic Federative Republic and the Ottomans.

 In 1919, Lossow, now a major general (Generalmajor), was part of the transitional force which would become the Reichswehr, the 100,000-man army permitted for Germany under the Treaty of Versailles.